Urban Guide Quebec

 Hôtel Nomad was originally a private home built by Florence Adelaide Allan – a daughter of one of the wealthiest men in the world, a Scottish-Canadian shipping magnate named Sir Hugh Allan.

-Hermès room at Hôtel Nomad
+Hermes room at Hôtel Nomad Québec

 Every room at Hôtel Nomad Québec is different, and you never know which room you’ll walk into, which is part of the fun.
 The hotel’s sixteen rooms are divided into thematic and suites, which are a little larger.
 The largest of all is the gorgeous Florence A White suite (who built the house) with its stunning $8,000 chandelier and views of the Saint-Lawrence River and Château Frontenac.

-Florence A White Suite at Hôtel Nomad Québec
+Florence A White suite at Hôtel Nomad Québec

-60s Mod room at Hôtel Nomad Québec
+60s style at Hôtel Nomad Québec

 Whether your room is thematic or a suite, Olivier and Romuald want every guest to experience a slice of luxury during their stay in Old Quebec.
 Textiles and furniture are originals, nothing is a knock-off.
 It’s not just the quality of the décor that sets them apart, it is also their eye (and passion) for detail.
 From matching classic branded paint colours (Hermès room), and finding a chandelier inspired by a vintage Dior hat (Dior room) to vintage glass mugs in the 60s Mod room.

-Hôtel Nomad Québec
+Dior room at Hôtel Nomad Québec

 Honestly, they could probably have a “Did you know” type card in each room with hints on the details hidden in plain sight to see if guests can find them.